msalemor/ai-tutors/genai-development/genai-intro.md

 ### 1.6 - OpenAI models in Azure AI Foundry

-The Azure OpenAI Service offers a variety of models, including the latest GPT-4o and GPT-4.1, which are multimodal and can handle both text and image inputs.
+The Azure OpenAI Service offers a variety of models, including the latest GPT-4o and GPT-4.1, which are multi-modal and can handle both text and image inputs.
 Additionally, there are embeddings models for converting text to numerical vectors, DALL-E 3 for generating images from text, Whisper for transcribing and translating speech, and a Text to Speech model currently in preview.
 These models are designed to cater to a wide range of applications, from conversational AI to content creation and beyond.

 ### 1.7 - Tokens, cost and performance